6 Storytelling Tips to Tell Your Business Story Like a TED Pro

 So what does storytelling have to do with your business?
 Everything!
 If you can’t properly convey a story then your products are not going to appeal to your audience.
 Bates reminded us that we love stories so much that we have to be trained to not fall for anecdotal evidence.
 Why?
 “Because our brains value stories over anything else,” states Bates.

-Stories can be incorporated into all your forms of content: blogs, e-books, whitepapers, and even your “About us” page to captivate your audience.
+Stories can be incorporated into all your forms of content: blogs, e-books, whitepapers, and even your “About us” page to captivate your audience with a compelling brand story.
 The value of storytelling can also be transferred to other departments to grow your business – for example training your sales reps to tell the story of your company or product or using your story to captivate investors and bring in the big bucks $$$.
 Once you learn to tell a good story, your audience is always going to be wanting more, which will turn your readers into leads, your leads into customers, and your customers into loyal customers.

 6 Key Tips for Business Storytelling